 The gold standard of miniature ball pits: This one is suitable for babies 9 months and older.
 It's a zippered turtle that houses 60 plastic balls that are multi-colored.
 The bottom is non-skid.
 And this thing zips up when your kid is done playing and becomes a pillow.

 When one ball pit isn't enough, broaden your horizons.
 First, your toddler will go to town in the turtle ball pit.
 And then, he or she rides a horse with sensory stimuli aplenty, including a rubber horseshoe that clicks and turns, rattling reins, and a crinkling mane and ears.

 If you have the space, get thyself this three foot wide ball pit.
 It comes with 30 multi-colored balls and has an electronic activity panel that features a hoop that counts the balls and buttons that play phrases, animal sounds and music.

 If bright reds and blues and greens make your eyeballs hurt, behold this neutral ball pit.
-The memory foam walls will hold their shape, and the set comes with 200 balls that are blue, black, and gray.
+The memory foam walls will hold their shape, and the set needs about 200 balls, which are not included.
 The removable zippered cover is machine washable.